chpbrijs/app-studio/Ghost/doc/design.md

 Methods:

 1.  void startNewGameWithNames().
-    1. Saves the names (if valid and not the same) in public strings list
+    1. Save the names (if valid and not the same) in public strings list
-    2. Calls startNewGame()
+    2. Call startNewGame()
 2.  void startNewGame().
-    1. Chooses random player
+    1. Choose random player
-    2. Initializes word
+    2. Initialize word
+    3. Show the right name and colour
-    3. Goes to MainActivity
+    4. Go to MainActivity

 #### Screen 3: MainActivity